UAE Visas & Residency Guide 2026

 Employment Visa (Work Visa)

-People employed by a UAE company or government entity.
+The UAE Employment Visa is designed for people employed by a UAE company or government entity.

 UAE Golden Visa (5-10 year residency)